th-in-gs/YACYAML/ReadMe.md

 YAML is a human friendly data serialization standard.
 YAML is a friendlier superset of JSON.
 YAML is easy for humans to read and write.

-In spirit, YAML is to data representation what Markdown is to text markup.
+In spirit, YAML is sort of to data representation what Markdown is to text markup.